-Assumption Varied % Change in Defined Benefit Obligation Discount rate 1% p.a. lower 22% Salary increase rate 1% p.a.lower (2%) Pension increase (in payment and deferment) rate 1% p.a. lower (7%) Minimum rate of improvement of mortality 0.5% p.a lower $(4^{0}/{0})$
+Assumption Varied % Change in Defined Benefit Obligation Discount rate 1% p.a. lower 22% Salary increase rate 1% p.a.lower (3%) Pension increase (in payment and in deferment) rate 1% p.a. lower (10%) Minimum rate of improvement of mortality 0.5% p.a lower (3%)

 The figures assume that each assumption is changed independently of others.
 Therefore the disclosures are only a guide because the effect of changing the assumption is not cumulative.
-The sensitivity analysis was carried out by rerunning the figures at the last formal actuarial valuation at 31st December 2011 adjusted approximately for changes in the membership movements up to 31st March 2014.
-Therefore, the analysis is only approximate as at the year ending 31st March 2014.
+The sensitivity analysis was carried out by rerunning the figures at the last formal actuarial valuation at 31 December 2011 adjusted approximately for changes in the membership movements up to 31 March 2015.
+Therefore, the analysis is only approximate as at the year ending 31 March 2015.